 Expectations have been raised by digitalization and this heightened set of expectations is the third factor driving digital transformation.
 Citizens count on the same kind of experience in a professional setting as they experience with technology in their personal lives.
 Delivery of services and products that meet or go beyond stakeholder expectations for seamless integrated and efficient customer experience that meet their demands require businesses, governments and all organizations to transform their delivery models, embracing digital technologies and innovative approaches.

-&lt;sup>5 WBGU EU Policy paper on digitalisation
+5WBGU EU Policy paper on digitalisation

-&lt;sup>6 OECD Roadmap Towards a Common Framework for Measuring the Digital Economy 2020
+6 OECD Roadmap Towards a Common Framework for Measuring the Digital Economy 2020